 These are all strategies you can use independently to help improve your word finding abilities.

 The opportunity to talk with people that live with word finding

 difficulty can also be a great resource.
 For information on events and support groups in your area, please visit

 The American Stroke Association.

-Word Retrieval Exercises on Video!
+Word Retrieval Exercises on DVD!